 At this stage of her deliberation, Senior Director Laubacher focused on security cooperation.
 For a long time, the US has had a strong security cooperation relationship to tackle security challenges in Bangladesh, the Bay of Bengal and globally.
 The two countries partner in counterterrorism.
-The US has helped Bangladesh by providing over US\$ 60 million in counterterrorism assistance since 2016.
+The US has helped Bangladesh by providing over 60 million dollars in counterterrorism assistance since 2016.
 This assistance includes equipment and training to strengthen the government's capacity to deter, detect and respond to these threats within the rule of law framework.
-The two countries have also partnered in maritime security through exercises like Cooperation Afloat Readiness and Training (CARAT) and the provision of two high endurance coast guard cutters to the Bangladesh Navy through the 'Excess Defense Articles program.'
+The two countries have also partnered in maritime security through exercises like Cooperation Afloat Readiness and Training (CARAT) and the provision of two high endurance coast guard cutters to the Bangladesh Navy through the 'Excess Defense Articles program'.
 She stated that the US greatly appreciates Bangladesh's leading role in UN peacekeeping operations and helped develop its capacity through exercises like Tiger Lightning and the recent provision for a UAV advisor.
 Through Bangladesh's contribution to UN peacekeeping operations consistently as one of the top contributors, Bangladesh has helped bring peace far beyond the Indo-Pacific.

 Next, Senior Director Laubacher brought up the Rohingya issue.
 She mentioned that the US and Bangladesh are strong partners in responding to the Rohingya crisis.
-She reflected on her experience from her visit to Cox's Bazar, which she believes was truly moving.
+She reflected on her experience from the previous day's visit to Cox's Bazar, which was truly moving.
 She highlighted that Bangladesh is hosting almost a million Rohingyas.
-The US providing US\$ 1.9 billion in assistance has saved countless lives in the face of the Burmese military's genocide.
+The US providing 1.9 billion dollars in assistance has saved countless lives in the face of the Burmese military's genocide.
 While the US, Bangladesh and other partners continue to press the Burmese army to create conditions that allow for the voluntary, peaceful, safe, dignified and sustainable return of the Rohingyas, they need to keep working together to provide the Rohingyas with hope through improved access to education and livelihood.

 Towards the end, Senior Director Laubacher emphasised that the US seeks to partner with Bangladesh in countering those countries seeking to remake an international order that would disadvantage the smaller countries in favour of larger ones.
 The US does not do this by telling Bangladesh whom it can and cannot partner with, but by being open and honest when it sees the activities that Bangladesh's other partners may take that lead to coercion.
 The US will speak out when it sees these malign activities so that Bangladesh can make decisions with complete information.
-In this way, it is the goal of both countries partner for the future of the Indo-Pacific that is free and open, inclusive, prosperous, secure and resilient.
+In this way, it is the US's goal, and also Bangladesh's goal, for the US and Bangladesh to partner for the future of the Indo-Pacific that is free and open, inclusive, prosperous, secure and resilient.